 Maria currently serves a member of the Delta Stewardship Council as an appointee of the Senate Rules Committee.
 In addition, Maria was recently appointed by the Los Angeles County Board of Supervisors to the County’s Safe, Clean Water Program’s Regional Oversight Committee (ROC).
 The ROC is an independent body that reviews all Regional Program Stormwater Investment Plans to ensure program goals are met.
 The ROC consists of nine (9) subject matter experts.
 Maria was appointed to serve on the ROC as a water quality/water supply expert.

-Recognized by legislators of the 43rd and 44th Assembly and 21st Senate Districts of California, Maria received the prestigious Corporate Woman of the Year Award.
-Mujeres De La Tierra declared her an environmental champion and recipient of the 2016 Healer of La Madre Tierra award.
-Maria received the Ellis Island Medal of Honor for exemplifying outstanding qualities in both her personal and professional life while continuing to preserve the richness of her Armenian heritage.
+Maria is a past Corporate Woman of the Year honoree, an award jointly presented by the legislators of the 43rd and 44th Assembly and 21st Senate Districts of California.
+In addition, Mujeres de da Tierra declared her an environmental champion and honored Maria with the 2016 Healer of La Madre Tierra award.
+Maria is also a recipient of the Ellis Island Medal of Honor for exemplifying outstanding qualities in both her personal and professional life while continuing to preserve the richness of her Armenian heritage.

 Maria serves in leadership positions for several educational institutions and non-profit organizations.
 She serves as a member of the Dean’s Leadership Board at Cal Poly Pomona College of Engineering and as a member of the Board of Trustees at Southwestern Law School.